bitwarden/contributing-docs/docs/getting-started/mobile/android/f-droid/index.md

 #### Local testing

-The `run_metascoop.sh` and `update_repo.sh` scripts can be executed to manually check for new releases and update the F-droid repository.
+The `run_metascoop.sh` and `update_repo.sh` scripts can be executed to manually check for new releases and update the F-Droid repository.
 This can be especially helpful for testing.

 When executing `run_metascoop.sh` locally, the repository keystore is required because `fdroid update` is executed as part of the process.